Table of Contents [expand]

 When you’re ready to run the maintenance, minimize data loss by placing your app in maintenance mode to prevent writing new data to KVS during the upgrade.
 If you have scheduler jobs running, disable them.

-$ heroku maintenance:on
+$ heroku maintenance:on -a example-app

-Step 4: Perform Upgrade
+Step 4: Run the Upgrade Maintenance

-$ heroku data:maintenances:run redis-addon-name --app example-app
+$ heroku data:maintenances:run redis-addon-name -a example-app

 Triggering maintenance... maintenance triggered

-heroku data:maintenances:info redis-addon-name -a example-app
+$ heroku data:maintenances:info redis-addon-name -a example-app

 Fetching maintenance... done